Azure-Samples/blockchain/blockchain-workbench/messaging-integration-samples/readme.md

 [Execution an action on a contract using
         messaging](CreateContractAction.md)

-Integration with Event Grid and Logic Apps to process messages delivered from Azure Blockchain Workbench
+Integration with Event Grid and Logic Apps to process messages published by Azure Blockchain Workbench
 --------------------------------------------------------------------------------------------------------
 [After a contract update, executing business logic based on the value of
         the contract